port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 The stack consists of several components:

-- [S3 Bucket](#exporter-s3-bucket) - where the [`config.json`](#exporter-configjson-file) should be saved;
+- [S3 bucket](#exporter-s3-bucket) - where the [`config.json`](#exporter-configjson-file) should be saved;
-- [ASM Secret](#port-credentials-secret) - where you should save your Port credentials (client id and secret), to allow the exporter to interact with Port's API;
+- [ASM secret](#port-credentials-secret) - where you should save your Port credentials (client id and secret), to allow the exporter to interact with Port's API;
-- [Lambda Function](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function) - a resource that you can invoke to run the exporter code.
+- [Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-concepts.html#gettingstarted-concepts-function) - a resource that you can invoke to run the exporter code.
 The [IAM policy](#iam-policy) is attached to the execution role of the Lambda function;
-- [SQS Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) - a queue of events, to be consumed by the exporter.
+- [SQS queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html) - a queue of events, to be consumed by the exporter.
 Read [here](./run-on-events.md) to learn how to use the exporter to consume and act on live events from different AWS services;
 - [EventsBridge scheduled rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) - a rule to run the exporter on a schedule.

 In order to deploy the application, you will need to fill in the following parameters: